 Image 1 by: CC Hikes Image 2 by: Hiking Upward

-21.6 miles | 10 hr 45 min | Hard
+21.6 miles | 10 hr 45 min | hard

 The Standing Indian Trail follows along the Appalachian Trail, forming a semi-circle around the Nantahala Basin.
 This loop is considered hard because of its vigorous length, but is a relatively flat and level trail at a high elevation.
 With easy access, the loop begins at the Standing Mountain campground, where there are bathrooms, a picnic area, and campsites, giving you the option to stay the night at the end of your adventurous day.
 There are campsites all along the trail if you wish to break up the mileage over multiple days and enjoy the beauty of it all.
 The path traverses you through rolling hills that provide lots of different sources of water, so you don’t have to worry about staying hydrated.
 There are certain points where you are descending a steep summit, and walking poles are recommended.
 This difficult trail is worth it for the area’s serene beauty and relaxing nature.